Helmcken Falls: Access and trails

 A short paved side road from the main Wells Gray Park road leads to Helmcken Falls.
 A viewing platform on the rim of the canyon provides a panorama of the falls and canyon.

 Brink Trail: A 4-km long trail starts near Dawson Falls and follows the south bank of the Murtle River to the brink of Helmcken Falls.
 This walk takes about 11/4 hours each way.
 There are no fences at the end of this trail so caution is important, especially with children and pets.

 Helmcken Canyon: A 30-minute walk west from the main viewpoint follows the rim of Helmcken Canyon to an overlook of the meeting of the Murtle and Clearwater Rivers, about 250 m below.

-Gattling Gorge trail: Gattling Gorge is the narrowest point of the Clearwater River, about 20 m across.
+Gatling Gorge trail: Gatling Gorge is the narrowest point of the Clearwater River, about 20 m across.
 It is at the head of Helmcken Canyon, upstream from the confluence with the Murtle River.
-A trail from the main Helmcken Falls viewpoint accesses this gorge but signage is poor.
-This hike takes about 1 hours each way.
+A trail from the main Helmcken Falls viewpoint accesses this gorge and takes about 1.5 hours each way.